SaroshManzoor/news_classification/README.md

 ```
 then navigate to: http://0.0.0.0:8000

+Currently, a new docker image is built each time the run scripts are triggered.
+This is suboptimal but simpler for users.
+An improved strategy could be implemented e.g. by rebuilding the image only when a specified argument is provided while running the script.

 ### 2. Local Environment:
 This  would be much faster, especially if GPU is available.
 However, it necessitates that virtual environment is correctly generated.